vaharoni/devops/docs/RepoSetup.md

 Note: a global install such as `bun install -g @vaharoni/devops` would have been nice, as it would have allowed to just run `devops`.
 Unfortunately, it doesn't work with private packages without some hacks.
-So whenever encountering `devops`, prefix the command with `bunx`.
+So instead of `devops`, a small wrapper script is available as `./devops` which essentially prefixes the command with `bunx`.

 # Prerequisites